HomeHistory

 History

 Upon reaching Washington, several informal meetings followed.
 However, the emphasis was modified to deal with survival in the National Capitol Region and to address other issues of interest to the members.
-During the years which followed, many officers were reassigned in and out of the Washington area so the group continued to grow.
-The need for a more structured organization was also seen, so a formal meeting was held on October 9, 1974, to get the group formalized.
-Those present decided to call themselves the "No Name Club."

 Background